 Undergraduate tuition fees and costs – UK students

 The tuition fee for your course, which is listed on the relevant course pages of our website and will be confirmed in any offer letter you are sent, contributes to providing the learning resources, staff contact time and support services that we provide.

 If you are on a multi-year course, for example a part time master's, then you should budget for a likely increase of between 3 and 5% for each further year of study with us on the same degree.
 The fees rise each year to allow for a combination of factors, including inflation.
 However, the percentage rise is not necessarily the same as the rate of inflation in any one year, because inflation is just one factor of many which are considered when we set our fees.
 Any changes for the following academic year will ordinarily be confirmed by 1 January each year.
-UK undergraduate fees are regulated by the Government.
+UK undergraduate fees are regulated by the government.

 Students undertaking certain programmes and courses may be required to pay an additional fee to cover part or all the cost of special equipment, consumables or facilities over and above the tuition fee.
 Where applicable these mandatory course costs include field trips, travel costs and attendance at performances.
 We encourage you to check with the relevant course pages when you choose your modules so that you are aware of any extra costs you will incur.